wilds/angular-schema-form-dynamic-select/README.md

 often is stored in a database and passed from the server to the client in [pure JSON format](http://stackoverflow.com/questions/2904131/what-is-the-difference-between-json-and-object-literal-notation), and there, `callback: $scope.loadGroups` is not allowed.

+#### Callback results
-The result of all callbacks can be remapped using the "map" property described above.
+The results of all callbacks can be remapped using the "map" property described above.

 The two methods of callback mechanisms are: